 But for travelers looking for a self-contained resort on Oahu, especially families, the Hilton Hawaiian Village is a top choice.
 And it's generally a better value than the luxury mega resorts outside of Waikiki, such as the Kahala or JW Marriott Ihilani at Ko Olina.

 It's service for the masses, with staffers sometimes struggling to keep up with the crowds.

 The service at this hotel depends largely on which tower you stay in.
 Guests at the luxury Ali'i Tower, billed as a resort within the resort, receive a higher level of service (the tower has its own concierge).
 But in the other four towers -- as well as in most restaurants, the main lobby, and poolside -- guests are a dime a dozen, just another pair of arms pleading for a cup of coffee or towel.

 The main place where service for the masses comes up short is at the front desk.
-During my visit, the hotel was overbooked, and even with a staff of close to 80 the line wrapped around the the front desk and beyond.
+During our visit, the hotel was overbooked, and even with a staff of close to 80, the line wrapped around the the front desk and beyond.
 A staffer told me that guests staying at any tower can beat the main lobby line by heading to the front desks at the Kalia or Ali'i Towers, but be prepared to drag your luggage across campus if you're booked in a tower at the opposite end.

 Lobby concierge desk arranges tours and activities, like hiking Diamond Head, snorkeling at Hanauma Bay, or snagging tickets for a luau outside town.